Wrist

-The wrist joint is the complex joint formed between the distal ends (furthest from the body) of the Radius and Ulna (two forearm bones) and the carpal bones.
+Wrist bones are called carpal bones.
+The wrist joint is the complex joint between the distal ends (furthest from the body) of the radius and ulna (two forearm bones) and the metacarpal (hand) bones.
 It connects the forearm to the hand and allows a good range of motion.
-Repetitive use does however frequently lead to injuries.
+Repetitive use, however, frequently leads to injuries.

 Bones and Articulation

-The Ulna is the larger of the two forearm bones, although it tapers at the wrist end, to become narrower than the Radius at this point.
-The Radius is positioned on the thumb side of the wrist, and the ulna on the little finger side.
+The ulna is the larger of the two forearm bones, although it tapers at the wrist end to become narrower than the radius at this point.
+The radius is positioned on the thumb side of the wrist, and the ulna on the little finger side.
 They form the wrist joint with the carpal bones.
-Altogether there are 8 carpal bone which are arranged in two rows, proximal and distal
+There are eight carpal bones arranged in two rows, proximal and distal:

 • Capitate